 The OSCE mandate covers a wide range of issues within the politico-military, economic and environmental and human dimensions.
 All decisions within the OSCE are taken by consensus, and all participating States have an equal status.

 The OSCE's comprehensive approach to security and a wide range of participants make the Organization an important and unique international forum for political dialogue.

 The Republic of Belarus has been a full-fledged member of the OSCE since January 30, 1992.
-Upon entering the OSCE the Republic of Belarus joined such fundamental documents as the 1975 Helsinki Final Act and the 1990 Charter of Paris for a New Europe.
+In 1992 the Permanent Delegation of the Republic of Belarus to the OSCE was established and has been operating since then in Vienna (Austria).

-The Republic of Belarus participates in the Organization's activities within the framework of the OSCE Permanent Council, the Forum for Security Cooperation, the Joint Consultative Group and the Open Skies Consultative Commission, as well as through practical implementation of the OSCE principles and mechanisms stipulated in the basic documents of the Organization.
+Belarus takes an active part in the process of elaborating and adopting OSCE decisions and documents.
+Belarus participates in the Organization's activities within the framework of the OSCE Permanent Council, the Forum for Security Cooperation, the Joint Consultative Group and the Open Skies Consultative Commission, as well as through practical implementation of the OSCE principles and mechanisms stipulated in the basic documents of the Organization.